Fundament-Software/scopes/doc/module-Array.rst

 Array
 =====

-Exports a configurable type for a mutable array that stores its elements on the heap rather than in registers or the stack.
+Provides mutable array types that store their elements on the heap rather than in registers or the stack.

 .. type:: Array